Kartik-soni-201900274/Find-Blood-Donor/README.md

 - [Google Firebase](https://firebase.google.com/) - Firebase gives you functionality like analytics, databases, messaging and crash reporting so you can move quickly and focus on your users.

+- [Java ](https://www.java.com/en/)-Java is a high-level, class-based, object-oriented programming language that is designed to have as few implementation dependencies as possible.
 ## Features:-

 #### Add Request:--